Foreign Travel Issues

 WHAT are the exceptions to license requirements and WHEN do they apply?

-There are two License Exceptions that can be used for items that researchers may be taking abroad.
-The License Exception for temporary exports/reexports (TMP) includes laptops, PDAS, and other digital storage devices, items controlled under the EAR.
-When those items (and related technology and software) are being used for professional purposes, returned within 12 months, kept under effective control of the exporter while abroad (i.e., kept in a hotel safe or other secured space or facility), and other security precautions are taken against unauthorized release of technology (i.e., use of secure connections, password systems, and personal firewalls), the TMP License Exception may apply.
+There are two License Exceptions that can be used for items that researchers may take overseas.
+The License Exception for temporary exports/reexports (TMP) includes laptops, cell phones, PDAS, and other digital storage devices, controlled under the EAR.
+When those items (and related technology and software) are being used for PROFESSIONAL purposes, returned within 12 months, kept under effective control of the exporter while abroad (i.e., kept in a hotel safe or other secured space or facility), and other security precautions are taken against unauthorized release of technology (i.e., use of secure connections, password systems, and personal firewalls), the TMP License Exception may apply.
 The TMP License Exception might not apply if items are shipped or carried to certain OFAC-sanctioned countries such as Iran, Syria, Cuba, North Korea, or Sudan.
-It also does not apply to items, technology data or software regulated under ITAR.
+It also does not apply to items, technology data or software regulated under ITAR (i.e. items, software or technical data controlled for military or space applications.) .

 The License Exception for baggage and personal items and technology (BAG) can be used for travel outside the U.S. when you are taking PERSONAL items or technology that would normally require a license from the Department of Commerce.
-The items must be owned by the individual, intended for appropriate use by the individual and not intended for sale or disposal.
-For example, if you plan to take your personal laptop rather than a university laptop when attending a conference or conducting research abroad, and you are taking controlled technology, software, or other information that would require a license, the BAG license exception is available.
+The items must be owned by the individual,used by the individual and not intended for sale or disposal.
+For example, if you plan to take your personal laptop rather than a university laptop when attending a conference or conducting research abroad, the BAG license exception is available.

 If you have any questions about the use of this TMP or the BAG exceptions, please contact ORPA to confirm, as this exception requires that records be kept of their use.